Flightmate/Flightmate-Stream/README.md

 There are two types of packets you can receive from the stream.
 Packet type 1 contains search results showed to the user, and packet type 2 contains information about when a user clicks out on a trip and gets transferred to a OTA.

-### Click packet:

-The click packet is sent out each time a user clicks out from one of the sites and contains the following data:

-**price:** The price of the flight the user clicked on.

-**name:** The name of the OTA providing the result the user clicked on.
-This is masked if you don’t have access to that OTA.

-**searchIdentifier:** This is a hash of some data specific to the trip the user clicked on making it possible to match it to a specific search result.

-**domain:** The domain name of the site the outclick came from.

-**isBaggageIncluded:** A boolean indicating whether the user has activated the baggage included filter or not.

-**legs:** A json list of all searched trip legs.
-Each leg is a json object that include the following fields:

-* **From**: An IATA code.
-Example "ARN".

-* **To**: An IATA code.

-* **Date**: The leave date specified by the user.
-Example 2018-12-30

-**leaveDate:** The date of the flight leaving the departure location.

-**homeDate:** The date of departure for the return flight.

-**adults:** The number of adults specified in the search.

-**childrenAges:** The ages of the children specified by the user when the search is made.

-**youthAges:** The ages of the youths (12-25) specified by the user when the search is made.

-**device:** The type of the user device.
-Could be one of these three values: "DESKTOP", “TABLET” or “MOBILE”.

 ### Search packet:

 The search packets are sent each time a user display a search result (this includes users opening results from top-list and last minute).
+This also triggers when users apply filters or scroll to load in more results on the page, but the ShowresultId then stays consistent.
 They contain the following data:

 **to:** The IATA code of the airport the flight is arriving to.